 Also, until the completion of the project, rooms 8, 15 and 16 of the Gallery will be closed.
 During this time, key Dutch and Flemish paintings from room 8 will be re-hung in room 9, whilst key 18th/19th-century paintings from rooms 15-16 will be re-hung elsewhere in the Gallery.

 You can find a new counter service café, Espresso, in the Mound entrance foyer of the Scottish National Gallery (on the ground level, off the precinct).
 There is a souvenir shop in room 5 on the ground level of the Gallery and a shop near the front of the Royal Scottish Academy.

 The toilets located on the ground floor of the Scottish National Gallery, and all toilets in the Royal Scottish Academy, will also remain open throughout the project.
 There are accessible toilets in the Scottish National Gallery, the Royal Scottish Academy and on the Gardens Level.

 The disabled parking bays are currently not in use.

 The front entrance of the Scottish National Gallery remains open.
-The Gardens Entrance to the Scottish National Gallery is closed until summer 2019 due to ongoing project work.
+The Gardens Entrance to the Scottish National Gallery is closed until August 2019 due to ongoing project work.
 During this period, in order to reach the Gardens Level (currently containing toilets, and information desk) visitors will need to use the staircase or lift at the rear of the Royal Scottish Academy.

 Work is currently taking place to install a new lift at the south end of the Gallery, meaning there will be no disabled access to rooms 14, 17 and 18, where we show 18th, 19th and early 20th Century Art, including Scottish Art, Impressionism and Post-Impressionism, until the completion of the project.